Happy drives: Warp Speed software

-IBMXFR Program
+IBMXFR program

-This program was included with the Warp Speed Software.
+This program was included with the Warp Speed software.
 It allowed transferring files back and forth between an Atari and an IBM disk using a Happy enhanced 1050 drive.
-Because the 1050 was a single sided drive with only one head, the disk had to be formatted as SS (180K).
+Because the 1050 was a single sided drive with only one head, the disk had to be formatted as SS (180 KB).
 The IBM disk could even be formatted on the 1050 drive.

 Atari 16-bit products

 Discovery Cartridge

-The Discovery Cartridge was a device that plugged into the cartridge slot of the Atari ST Computer.
+The Discovery Cartridge was a device that plugged into the cartridge slot of the Atari ST computer.
 It backed up floppies and had connectors to allow a 3rd and 4th drive to be hooked up.
 The original ST computer only allowed for two floppy drives, and the extra drives were handy.
 There were 4 different options available.
 Options included a pass through for another cartridge, a switch to bank select larger cartridges, and a switch to select/deselect the extra drives.
 There was also a battery backed up Time of Day clock option in the Discovery Cartridge, a significant oversight the Atari ST lacked in the stock configuration.

 The power of the "HART" chip (Happy Atari Rotating Thing), designed by Richard Adams, allowed standard Atari drives to read the unusual Macintosh variable speed disks without needing a variable speed drive.
 The disks were then re-written in a standard "constant speed" 3.5 inch compatible format called Magic format.
 This allowed using the various Mac emulator products that would run most efficiently with Magic format disks.
 At least one of the Macintosh emulators also had a circuit to read Mac disks, but could make the emulations slower and less reliable.
 It was faster and more efficient to convert Mac disks to Magic format first.

 The HART chip (IC number HARTD1©87HCI) also allowed copying conventional ST disks much faster.
 The computer floppy controller required two passes per track, three with verification.
 The HART chip could format and write in the same pass, saving one pass per track.